Archive-42/redux-docs/md-docs/examples.md

 <span class="token plain">cd redux/examples/counter-vanilla</span>

-<span class="token plain">open index.html</span>

-Copy

-Or check out the [sandbox](../../codesandbox.io/s/github/reduxjs/redux/tree/master/examples/counter-vanilla.html):
+<span class="token plain">open index.html</span>Or check out the [sandbox](../../codesandbox.io/s/github/reduxjs/redux/tree/master/examples/counter-vanilla.html):

 It does not require a build system or a view framework and exists to show the raw Redux API used with ES5.